Introduction

 Method 2: Shopify Implementation

 Shopify stores require legal compliance for payment processing and customer trust.
-Implementing the Legal Hub ensures your policies are always current and properly displayed.

 Creating a Legal Information Page: